Kelly Clarkson Reunites With Original ‘American Idol’ Judges On New Talk Show

 — People (@people) August 21, 2019

 Simon then stated that American Idol wouldn’t be the juggernaut it is today if Kelly didn’t win the show’s first season.
-He stated that the show was “lucky” they found Kelly during the audition process and that without her win he wouldn’t be “standing here today.”
+He stated that the show was “lucky” they found Kelly during the audition process and that without her win, he wouldn’t be “standing here today.”

 The singer revealed her plans for this new phase of her career during an appearance on The Tonight Show with Jimmy Fallon.
-Kelly is hopeful that viewers will find her series to feel like a familiar and happy place they would want to spend an hour of their day watching.
+Kelly is hopeful that viewers will find her series a familiar and happy place they would want to spend an hour of their day watching.

-Since that first news dropped, Kelly has kept up an open dialogue with fans about all the hard work it takes to create a talk show, taking them on backstage tours via Instagram and allowing them an inside look at the prep work it has taken to bring her vision to life.
+Since that first news dropped, Kelly has kept up an open dialogue with fans about all the hard work it takes to create a talk show, taking them on backstage tours via Instagram and allowing them an inside look at the prep work needed to bring her vision to life.

 As if her plate was not already full enough with the launch of her talk show, the mother of two and stepmother of two with husband Brandon Blackstock will also continue work as a coach on The Voice where she will assist singing hopefuls in their quest for superstardom alongside Blake Shelton, Gwen Stefani, and John Legend.

 Kelly is three-time Grammy winner.
-All eight of her studio albums have reached the Top 3 in the U.S., and her most recent album, Meaning of Life, peaked at No. 2 reported Deadline.
+All eight of her studio albums have reached the top three in the U.S., and her most recent album, Meaning of Life, peaked at No. 2, reported Deadline.